-- Business practices demonstrated by the applicant (for example standard of record keeping, compliance with other regulatory requirements, financial practices etc.) - 3.2.2 In addition the Council will also consider further information sources such as the Police, Children and Adult Safeguarding Boards, other licensing authorities and statutory agencies. - 3.3.4 If an application is received from a person that is not a current driver licensed by Newark & Sherwood District Council then the applicant will be required to provide a Basic Disclosure from the Disclosure and Barring Service, and undertake the council's Child and Adult Safeguarding Awareness Training (as required by licensed drivers). - 3.3.3 All cases will be considered on their own merits
+- 3.2.2 In addition the Council will also consider further information sources such as the Police, Children and Adult Safeguarding Boards, other licensing authorities and statutory agencies. - 3.2.3 If an application is received from a person who is not a current driver licensed by Newark & Sherwood District Council then the applicant will be required to provide a Basic Disclosure from the Disclosure and Barring Service on an annual basis, and undertake the council's Child and Adult Safeguarding Awareness Training (as required by licensed drivers). - 3.2.4 All cases will be considered on their own merits

-3.3 Address from which an Operator may operate
+3.3 Address from which an operator may operate

-- 3.3.1 The Operator's Licence will be issued for a specific address and it will be a condition of the licence that only the number of vehicles specified in the Licence are operated from that address. - 3.3.2 The operating address will be the one at which the vehicles run by the operator will be kept when they are not actually being hired.
+- 3.3.1 The operator's licence will be issued for a specific address and it will be a condition of the licence that only the number of vehicles specified in the licence is operated from that address. - 3.3.2 The operating address will be the one at which the vehicles run by the operator will be kept when they are not actually being hired.
 It is therefore a requirement that the applicant demonstrates that he has the appropriate planning permission in place for the use of the premises as an operating base.
 This will include any permission required for any radio mast and to keep however many vehicles the operator proposes to run from the premises.
-The provisions relating to planning permission for Private Hire or Ambulance Operators is set out at Appendix 9.
+The provisions relating to planning permission for private hire or ambulance operators is set out at Appendix 9.
 If the appropriate permission is not in place then a licence may not be granted, revised or renewed until it is.

-3.4 Operators Conditions
+3.4 Operator's Conditions

-3.4.1 Any Operator's Licence issued by the council will be subject to the conditions set out in Appendix 10 depending on the class of Licence subject to any variations made by the Council in granting the Licence.
+3.4.1 Any operator's licence issued by the Council will be subject to the conditions set out in Appendix 10, depending on the class of licence and subject to any variations made by the Council in granting the licence.

-3.5 Operator responsibility in relation to vehicles / drivers that are operated
+3.5 Operator responsibility in relation to vehicles / drivers that are operated their business.

-3.5.1The operator is responsible for all persons (and vehicles) that are employed, contracted or otherwise used in the course of their business.
-To that end, the operator must undertake sufficient checks to satisfy themselves that only suitable drivers and vehicles are used (and continue to be used) in the course of their business.
 The failure of an operator to ensure that appropriate checks are carried out may call into question the operator's fitness and propriety.
 In addition, a failure to take appropriate action in relation to drivers that persistently breach licence conditions may also be detrimental to the continued fitness and propriety of the operator.
-The following are examples of circumstances that may affect the fitness and propriety of a Private Hire operator:
+The following are examples of circumstances that may affect the fitness and propriety of a private hire operator: